lino-framework/lino/docs/about/compared.rst

 Lino compared to other frameworks
 =================================

-Work in progress.
-The following projects do something similar as Lino.
+The following projects do something similar to Lino.
 If you have used or otherwise know one of them, please write a few sentences about what's different.

 Written in Python: